+The PIMCO funds are not federally guaranteed and it is possible to lose money investing in a fund.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and the current low interest rate environment increases this risk.
 Current reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and their value may fluctuate in response to the market's perception of issuer creditworthiness; while generally supported by some form of government or private guarantee, there is no assurance that private guarantors will meet their obligations.
 High-yield, lower-rated, securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
 Equities may decline in value due to both real and perceived general market, economic, and industry conditions.
 Derivatives may involve certain costs and risks, such as liquidity, interest rate, market, credit, management and the risk that a position could not be closed when most advantageous.
 Investing in derivatives could lose more than the amount invested.

 Money market funds may only invest in certain high quality short term investments issued by the U.S. government, U.S. corporations, and state and local governments that are subject to strict diversification and maturity standards and ultra-short bond funds are not subject to these requirements.
 Further, money market funds seek to maintain a stable NAV of $1.00 per share.